tandrewnichols/simple-cli/README.md

 ## Usage

-This module is simple to use (hence the name).
+This module is intended to be used with grunt to make writing plugin wrappers for command line tools easier to do.
 In your grunt task declaration, require this module and invoke it as follows:

 ```javascript
 var cli = require('simple-cli');